-Factor Sheet C-2

-s Alternative Total Length of Center Line of Existing Roadway: 1.1 Miles Alternative #3: Reconstruct WIS 19 as a Four- Length of This Alternative: 1.1 Miles l· Lane Roadway With Roundabout Preferred Yes ☐ No ☐ None Identified ١.
-Stream Name: Yahara River 2.
-Stream Type: (Indicate Trout Stream Class, Unknown Warm water Cold water If trout stream, identify trout stream class if known) ssification: Not designated by WDNR as a trout stream ☐ Wild and Scenic River 3.
-Columbia County.
-This watershed drains 85 s miles or acres) ed is located in north central Dane County and part of southern square miles.
-The Yahara River and Token Creek are the principal sh is the last large wetland complex in the watershed.
-1. Stream flow characteristics: Permanent Flow (year-round) Temporary Flow (dry part of year) 5.
-Stream Characteristics: A. Substrate: 1.
+Factor Sheet C-2 Alternative Total Length of Center Line of Existing Roadway: 1.1 Miles Alternative #3: Reconstruct WIS 19 as a Four- Lane Roadway With Roundabout Length of This Alternative: 1.1 Miles Preferred 1.
+Stream Name: Yahara River ☐ Unknown ⊠ Warm water ☐ Cold water 🖂 Warm water Wild and Scenic River The Yahara River and Lake Mendota waters Columbia County.
+This watershed drains 85 3.
+Size of Upstream Watershed Area: (Square miles or acres) The Yahara River and Lake Mendota watershed is located in north central Dane County and part of southern Columbia County.
+This watershed drains 85 square miles.
+The Yahara River and Token Creek are the principal streams of the watershed.
+The Cherokee Marsh is the last large wetland complex in the watershed.
+4. Stream flow characteristics: ☑ Permanent Flow (year-round) ☑ Temporary Flow (dry part of year) 5.
+Stream Characteristics: A. Substrate: Sand Silt Clay Cobbles Other-describe: A. Substrate: 1.
 Sand 2.
 Silt 3.
 Clay 4.
-Cobbles 5.
-Other-describe: B. Average Water Depth: 1-8 feet C. Vegetation in Stream ☐ Absent ☐ Present - If known describe:. ☐ Unknown eight species including northern pike, central s bluntnose and fathead minnow, creek chub, b ver supports a diverse warm water sport fishery of approximately forty- stoneroller, common carp, golden, emerald, common and spottail shiner, uffalo (unsp.) white sucker, black, yellow, and brown bullheads, brook pkinseed, bluegill, largemouth bass, white and black crappie, johnny lpin.
-DNR has indicated that the stretch of the Yaha e this information: Water quality data is not available.
-However, the ara River in the project area is a high-quality waterway.
-The gradient of ents accumulation of silt, and heavy groundwater inflow, which maintains sually high-quality fish habitat. mpaired Waters" list? that flows south from Lake Kegonsa is identified as impaired by WDNR; ied.
+Cobbles B. Average Water Depth: 1-8 feet C. Vegetation in Stream Absent Present - If known describe: Unknown eight species including northern pike, centra bluntnose and fathead minnow, creek chub, D. Identify Aquatic Species Present: The river supports a diverse warm water sport fishery of approximately forty- eight species including northern pike, central stoneroller, common carp, golden, emerald, common and spottail shiner, bluntnose and fathead minnow, creek chub, buffalo (unsp.) white sucker, black, yellow, and brown bullheads, brook silverside, brook stickleback, white bass, pumpkinseed, bluegill, largemouth bass, white and black crappie, johnny darter, yellow perch, walleye, and mottled sculpin.
+E. If water quality data is available, include this information: Water quality data is not available.
+However, the DNR has indicated that the stretch of the Yahara River in the project area is a high-quality waterway.
+The gradient of the stream, which quickens the flow and prevents accumulation of silt, and heavy groundwater inflow, which maintains cool water temperatures, have produced unusually high-quality fish habitat.
+"Impaired Waters" list? or that flows south from Lake Kegonsa is identified as impaired by WDNR; tified.
 The impaired section of the river is over 20 miles downstream of the